Quick Links

 Why does the hospitality industry need omnichannel marketing?

 Up to 82% of US adults prefer booking their trips online.
-So the hospitality industry must consider the internet for their customer engagement strategy.
+So the hospitality industry must consider the internet for their customer engagement strategy for real time solutions.
 The internet has already changed the hospitality industry.
-Omnichannel marketing (marketing on multiple channels) is the most effective way to take advantage of these trends.

 How has the internet changed the hospitality industry?